lornevgreen/CloudBank-V2/README.md

 # ##################
 ## Issue Reference Service
 # ##################
-The Issue Reference service issues a "check" that refers to a real cloudcoin in the bank.
+The Issue Reference service issues a "check" that refers to a real CloudCoin in the bank.
 The purpose is to allow CloudCoins to circulate amoung the bank customers without having to authenticate with the RAIDA everytime they change hands instead they will authenticate with the bank.